snake-biscuits/bsp_tool/README.md

 The user can specify what game bsp_tool is to expect
 If no game is specified, bsp_tool will try it's best to find a definition based on the file header
-NOTE: Vindictus .bsp headers are identical to Orange Box
+NOTE: Vindictus .bsp files have the same BSP_VERSION as Orange Box, but it's headers are different
 The defaults for each header are defined in `branches/__init__.py`